Sir Chris Hoy has two to four years left to live after terminal cancer diagnosis

 The former track cyclist is an 11-time world champion as well as a six-time Olympic champion, who competed for Great Britain at four Olympic Games between 2000 and 2012.

-Hoy is Scotland’s most successful Olympian and has the second-most British gold medals behind Jason Kenny.
+Hoy is Scotland’s most successful Olympian and has the second-most gold medals of any Brit behind Jason Kenny.

 In his interview with The Sunday Times, ahead of the publishing of his memoir All That Matters: My Toughest Race Yet next month, Hoy added: “Hand on heart, I’m pretty positive most of the time and I have genuine happiness.